Chapter 1 : Lucy in the Sky with Diamonds

 “I’d like that, though.”

-“Oh –“ Lorcan’s eyes dart down to her naked form covered by his eiderdown, “alright.
+“Oh –“ Lorcan’s eyes dart down to her naked form hidden by his eiderdown.
+“Alright.
 I guess I’ll see you soon?”

 He hesitates for a moment before he leans in and pecks her on the cheek.